adamweeks/sdkguestserver/README.md

 * Set up a webex for developers account
   * <https://developer.webex.com/>
-* Creating a guest issuer account
+* Creating a guest issuer application
   * Once logged in, click on "My Webex Teams Apps" under your profile at the top
   * Click "Create a New App" button
   * Click "Create a Guest Issuer"